lucashfreitas/blog-lucasfsantos/content/posts/2022-05-02-aws-cdk-running-integration-tests-in-aws-cloud-environment-on-ci-cd.md

 I won't dive deep into the discussion of the differences between unit/end to end vs integration tests, but I do believe that integration tests are one of the most valuable tools to validate our systems & business rules.
 I'd recommend a read on [Kent C Dods](https://kentcdodds.com/blog/write-tests) article on this.

-The most important part of any system/software is usually the businesses roles, the user histories, e.g a User wants to add a product to the database, so integration tests allow to test individual roles and usually don't take as much time to develop end to end tests across a full-stack application.
+The most important part of any system/software are usually the businesses roles, the user histories, e.g a  user wants to add a product to the database, so integration tests allow to test individual roles and usually don't take as much time to develop end to end tests across a full-stack application.

 We have great tools that offer and try to mock the same environment that we would have in a real cloud environment, for example in memory-databases, and tools like [LocalStack](https://github.com/localstack/localstack)  (which I personally think it's great).